runtipi/runtipi-appstore/apps/tinyauth/metadata/description.md

 # Tinyauth

-Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Google, Github, Tailscale and any generic OAuth provider to all of your docker apps.
+Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Github, Google and any generic OAuth provider to all of your docker apps.

 > **Note 📝:** Tinyauth is intended for homelab use and it is not made for production use cases.
 If you are looking for something production ready please use [authentik](https://goauthentik.io).